Guggilam-sai-prabhat/WeatherNow/README.md

 - Get weather updates based on current location.
 - Dark mode and light mode for user interface customization.
 - ![Weather Application Interface](src/assets/1.png)

+## How to Use
+After launching the application, you can search for a city using the search bar or enable location services on your device to receive weather updates for your current location.
+Switch between light and dark mode using the toggle located in the top menu.

 ## Credits